nih-cfde/usecases/docs/about/contributing.md

 ### `Persona` files
 - Required sections:
     - yaml index header
-    - One line description of the biological/computational experience and relation to any of the other Personas in the Use Cases Repository
+    - Short description of their biological/computational experience, their role and responsibilities, and relation to any of the other Personas in the Use Cases Repository
-    - Persona title (same as yaml index title)
-    - Short description of their work role and responsibilities, slightly more detailed than the first description
     - A section listing assumptions about the persona's credentials e.g., access to the CFDE
 - See [persona file template](https://github.com/nih-cfde/usecases/blob/StyleGuide/docs/template_files/persona-template.md)